 “What was in the vial?” she demanded.
 “Some sort of poison?”

-For a moment, it looked like he might not answer.
+For a moment it looked like he might not answer.
 Stubborn, even now, as he lay dying on the rose bush.
 But then, he coughed up a bit of blood, and looked up into Annabel’s eyes.
-He was almost smiling when he answered.
-“Lazarus,” he said, coughing.
+He was almost smiling when he answered, “Lazarus.”

 “What is Lazarus?”